Sharma-jii639/Riwaz-Restaurant/README.md

 Riwaz-Restaurant is a software based project.
-It is used to restaurant management system. it is used to order delicious dishes.
+It is used to restaurant management system.
+It is used to order delicious dishes.
+It is used to book table for special ocation.